 Tech transfer and translation arising from SWC

-At SWC and GCNU, our collaborative research culture and supportive environment helps foster innovative ideas.
+At SWC and GCNU, our collaborative research culture and supportive environment help foster innovative ideas.
 While our research focuses on uncovering fundamental principles, our researchers enjoy scientific freedom, which has led to the creation of companies that deliver far-reaching societal benefits.

 The innovative approach that we nurture in our scientists has contributed to the translation of scientific ideas into real-world applications, enhancing lives and facilitating knowledge exchange and technology transfer in science, healthcare and education.